wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 ## Asynchronous PHP

 Unlike traditional PHP synchronous operations, from the moment the Event Loop is run, the encapsulated `repeat` callbacks get spread across PHP's runtime fibers.
 That's 2000 calls fired with fibers instead of being executed synchronously.
-What is interesting from the PHP developers point of view is that this has been done without some of the common DevOps-y approaches of spreading the load, such as [Google Cloud Compute] and [AWS Lambda].
+What is interesting from the PHP developers' point of view is that this has been done without some of the common DevOps type engineering approaches of spreading the load with Serverlesss, such as [Google Cloud Compute]() and [AWS Lambda]() (though we could achieve the same thing with [Bref](), but that's an article for another day!).

-Thanks to Vonage and RevoltPhp, we call all be safe a little quicker, thanks to the tireless efforts of our park staff.
+Thanks to Vonage and RevoltPhp, we call all be safe a little quicker, thanks to the tireless efforts of our park staff getting that asset back into containment as fast as possible.